calivision/cloudinary/README.md

 **Meet the Cloud Vision Manager!** 🎉

-This nifty Python application, designed to run smoothly on Google Cloud Run, provides a lightweight file manager interface powered by the magic of Cloudinary.
-Log in securely with your Google Account and start managing your media assets with ease!
+The application logic is Python and uses Flask.
+The first version is designed to run smoothly on Google Cloud Run, provides a lightweight file manager interface powered by the magic of Cloudinary.
+Log in securely via OAuth 2.0 with your Google Account and start managing your media assets with ease!

 ---